tea2code/fantasy-rts/documentation/plugins/VanillaAction.md

 The action interface must be implemented by any class which wants to use the action manager for its execution.
 All action methods are executed by the action manager.
 The method `stop()` is most likely called if another action wants to be executed because there can only be one at a time.
 The methods `execute()` and `stop()` are called every frame until they return `Finished` or `Cancel`.

-### Action Manager
+### Action Handler

 The action manager is implemented as a tickable module.
 It will execute the currently running action every frame until finished.

+Load using `frts/ActionHandler` in the `updateModules` section of the load file.

+Will identify itself by the name and type `frts::ActionHandler`.

+### Action Manager

+The action manager is implemented as a utility module.
+It will forward commands to the action handler.

-Load using `frts/ActionManager` in the `updateModules` section of the load file.
+Load using `frts/ActionManager` in the `utilities` section of the load file.

 Will identify itself by the name and type `frts::ActionManager`.
-It can be also found in the static class `ActionIds`.
+It can also be found in the static class `ActionIds`.

 ## Commands